 15. Candle holder.

-I know some people balk at the idea of giving children glass for any reason, but I tend to be pretty laid back about it.
+Some people balk at giving children glass for any reason, but I tend to be pretty laid back about it.
 Maybe it’s because I grew up in a Montessori environment — where children are trusted to take care of the things around them and mostly rise to the occasion based on that expectation — or maybe it’s because I have all girls.
 Either way, I’m pretty much the only person in our house who breaks things.

 Instead of taking away the opportunity for them to learn how to handle glass objects and fragile materials, we just teach them basic rules that they are expected to follow: Walk with the point of the scissors or pencils firmly in your hand.
 Don’t run while carrying glass.
 Don’t set things on the edge of the table.
 And if something breaks…FREEZE until Daddy or Mommy cleans it up.